angular/material-start/README.md

 </script>
 ```

-Using the Layout API and out **breakpoint aliases** along with component services
+Using the Layout API and your **breakpoint aliases** along with component services

 *  `hide-gt-sm` and `$mdMedia('gt-sm')`
 *  `$mdSidenav` and `$mdMedia`